Jo McCulloch PG Dip, MBACP (Accred)

 - Existential therapy

 Payment is by cash, cheque or BACS, payable at the end of the session.

 Hourly sessions afterwards - £50.00

-I have a private practice at home where I see clients in a safe and caring setting.
+I have a private practice at home where I see clients and supervisees in a safe and caring setting.
 It is easy to find and there is parking available.
 Please feel free to contact me on the above phone number if you have any queries or would like to book a session.